zhol0777/vial-nightly/README.md

 ## Why do I use this?

+I had a spare domain name I wanted to use.

 Firmware blobs for boards hidden on discords are annoying to find, and so is setting up a QMK dev environment if you're not especially tech-savvy, so I set this up for my friends to pull FW from.
 But, you also don't have to! okin#3938 hosts [a similar solution](https://gitlab.com/okin/vial-qmk-firmwares)